Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Results

 \subsubsection{Mean relaxation time}

+The learned RTD parameters also capture the dependence of relaxation time on inclusion size.
 Figure~\ref{fig:tau} illustrates the relationship between the truncated mean relaxation time $\bar{\tau}_{[10^{-4},10^1]}$ and inclusion diameter for stainless steel spheres and cylinders embedded in feldspar sand.
 For both geometries, $\bar{\tau}$ increases systematically with inclusion size, which indicates that the dominant polarization timescale recovered by the CVAE is controlled by the characteristic dimension of the polarizable inclusions.
 The data are well described by a power-law relationship of the form $\bar{\tau} = \beta\,d^{\alpha}$, as evidenced by strong correlations in log--log space for both series.